shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise3.md

     ![Screenshot showing the Azure Bastion connection blade.](Images/HOL2-EX3-T5-S3.png "Connect using Bastion")

-4. In the **redhat** remote desktop session, Enable the root user by running the below commands,and enter password as **demo!pass123**.
+4. In the **redhat** remote desktop session, enable the root user by running the below commands,and enter password as **demo!pass123**.

     ```
     su